 This 3 day video production course for women is an introduction to the video production process and covers the whole process from the initial idea through to a finished film.
 This weekday, daytime course is designed for women wishing to make their first step into video production.
 The learners will be given a written brief to produce a short micro-video on the subject that fits in with International Women’s Festival.
 They will then work together to develop the idea, shoot it on our digital equipment, and then edit the film with Adobe Premiere computer software.
-The completed video will be screened as part of the International Women’s Week at Open Screen on 9th March 2017.
+The completed video will be screened as part of the International Women’s Week at Open Screen.
 The Course takes place during Oxford International Women’s Festival.What you will do?
 Women on this course will gain knowledge and experience by working on a live “hands-on” intensive project over 3 days.
 The tutor will support learners throughout and all equipment will be provided.
 They will make a shoot promotional advert for a local community group or organisation that will be put on to Youtube.
 This year, as it is 100 years since (some) women got the vote, the film will be about suffragette Emily Davison, who famously was run over and killed by the king’s horse.
 You will interview a relative her called Philippa Bilton (Phillipa’s Great Great Grandmother and Emily’s Mother were sisters Dorothy and Margaret Caisley).
 Phillippa regularly does talks about Emily Davison .

 All Equipment is provided for this course.

 Film Oxford run five main introductory production courses: Shooting Video, Introduction to Digital Video, 3 Day Video Production Course, Shooting Break for more details on the difference see question 1 on our FAQ page